halcyonnouveau/sopmod/README.md

 Version manager for [Soppo](https://github.com/halcyonnouveau/soppo).

-SOPMOD handles installing, updating, and switching between multiple versions of Sop.
-It also manages Go installations that Sop uses internally for compilation.
+SOPMOD handles installing, updating, and switching between multiple versions of Soppo.
+It also manages Go installations that Soppo uses internally for compilation.

 ## Install